 Build-to-Suit Lease (BTS)

 With a build-to-suit lease, the landowner agrees to develop a building to the specifications of the lessee.
 A build-to-suit lease is a type of commercial lease often used by fast food restaurants.
 For example, Pizza Hut buildings always have their signature sloped red roof because they are built to suit.
+You may also hear about reverse build-to-suits.

 Percentage leases are structured so that the tenant pays base rent plus a percentage of what the business earns in profit.
 Base rent is usually determined from a dollar amount per square foot.